Last Updated on

 One reason is that you are not able to talk to the person one-on-one.

-Your elevator pitch will only benefit you if you are able to talk to a person verbally, online you will have to get your message across using different mediums.
+Your elevator pitch will only benefit you if you are able to talk to a person verbally, online you will have to get your message across using different mediums like text or video.

 Many artists just write about the medium, techniques, subject matter and composition of their art.